AP sources: Whitmer met with Biden as he nears VP decision

 Biden’s campaign declined to comment.

 He has spent months weighing who would serve alongside him if he wins in November.
 Biden has pledged to select a woman and has conducted an expansive search, including Sens.
-Kamala Harris of California, Elizabeth Warren of Massachusetts; California Rep. Karen Bass and former Obama national security adviser Susan Rice.
+Kamala Harris of California and Elizabeth Warren of Massachusetts, California Rep. Karen Bass and former Obama national security adviser Susan Rice.

 Biden is facing calls to select a Black woman to acknowledge their crucial role in Democratic politics and in response to the nation’s reckoning with systemic racism.

 Whitmer has sought to address racism and racial inequity.
 In April, she created a task force to address the pandemic’s racial disparities and later proposed police reforms in the wake of George Floyd’s death.
-Last week, she declared racism a public health crisis, created an advisory council of Black leaders and required implicit bias training for all state employees.
+On Wednesday — days after visiting Biden — she declared racism a public health crisis, created an advisory council of Black leaders and required implicit bias training for all state employees.

 If Whitmer is chosen to join the ticket and Biden wins, Lt.
 Gov. Garlin Gilchrist II would become the country’s only Black governor.